 Irish-style red ales range from light red-amber-copper to light brown in color.
 These ales have a medium hop bitterness and flavor.
 They often don't have hop aroma.
-Irish-style red ales have low to medium candy-like caramel sweetness and a medium body.
+Irish-style red ales have low to medium candy-like caramel malt sweetness and may have a balanced subtle degree of roast barley or roast malt character and complexity.
+Irish-style Red Ales have a medium body.
 The style may have low levels of fruity-ester flavor and aroma.
 Diacetyl should be absent or at very low levels.
 Chill haze is allowable at cold temperatures.
 Slight yeast haze is acceptable for bottle-conditioned products.